tmburt04/esy-react/README.md

-# ESY React App
+# ESy React CLI
 ## Description
 `esy-react-cli` is a minimalist, yet robust command-line interface tool designed to streamline React development and compete with popular options like `create-react-app`.
 By automating component creation and project scaffolding, `esy-react-cli` aims to boost developer productivity and efficiency.
+Named after the build tool it uses, "ESBuild", the CLI leverages cutting-edge technology to deliver a fast, lightweight, and user-friendly development experience.
+With optional AI-powered features, `esy-react-cli` offers intelligent code generation capabilities to further enhance the development process.

 ## AI Integration
 `esy-react-cli` includes optional AI-powered features that are disabled by default and require explicit user opt-in to enhance the development experience.
 All AI capabilities are implemented with complete transparency - the source code is open for review on GitHub, and the project maintains a strict policy regarding API key management, where keys are never stored within the codebase.
 For security and privacy, users manage their own API keys locally through environment variables, with no keys ever transmitted to or stored on the project's servers.
 The CLI maintains full functionality without AI integration, ensuring developers have complete control over their development experience.